Allowable Business Expenses in the UK Complete HMRC List for SMEs

 | Reviewed by Gaurav Mehra

-• Clear distinction between revenue costs and capital allowances
+• Clear distinction between revenue cost and capital allowances

-• Differences between allowable expenses for limited company and allowable expenses for self employed
+• Differences between allowable expenses for limited companies and self-employed individuals

 • Practical compliance and record-keeping guidance for UK SMEs